You Can Backdoor Personalized Federated Learning: Conclusion

 \section{Conclusion}

-In this paper, we have shed light on the vulnerability of personalized federated learning (pFL) methods with partial model-sharing to backdoor attacks, emphasizing the need for effective defense strategies.
-While previous research has demonstrated the potential of pFL methods with partial model-sharing to enhance robustness against backdoor attacks, our study reveals that these methods are still susceptible to such attacks.
-We have introduced three novel backdoor attack methods, namely BapFL, BapFL+, and Gen-BapFL, and validated their efficacy across four datasets and two representative pFL methods with partial model-sharing, FedPer and LG-FedAvg.
-Furthermore, we have evaluated the efficacy of different defense strategies and found that Gradient Norm-Clipping proves is particularly effective.
-We hope that our work stimulates further investigations into attack and defense mechanisms tailored specifically for the pFL scenario, ultimately enhancing the security and trustworthiness of pFL in real-world applications.
+In this paper, we have shed light on the vulnerability of personalized federated learning (pFL) methods with parameter decoupling to backdoor attacks, emphasizing the necessity for robust defenses.
+Initially, we analyzed two fundamental factors contributing to the inherent challenges in attacking personalized models.
+Then, we introduced two straightforward poisoning strategies individually to counteract the two factors.
+Combining these two strategies, we developed a practical and easy-to-implement backdoor attack, namely \algo~.
+Extensive experiments have demonstrated the effectiveness of \algo~.
+Furthermore, we assessed the efficacy of six widely used defense methods and found that \algo~ still remains a significant threat even in the presence of the best defense, Multi-Krum.
+We hope that our work can stimulate further investigations into both attack and defense strategies within the pFL scenarios, ultimately enhancing the security and trustworthiness of pFL in real-world applications.

+\begin{acks} This work was supported by the National Natural Science Foundation of China under grant number 62202170 and the Ant Group. \end{acks}